• Journal

 Evidence suggests The Farmers Arms pub was originally built in the 18th century to house builders who were working on the church; it only became a pub in the mid-19th century.
 We’ve found papers that reveal that, in 1857, the local magistrates’ court was held in an upper room of the pub.

 Fast forward to the 21st century and the village is being re-envisioned for the next generation.
-Wulfheard Manor, The Farmers Arms, Woolsery Fish & Chips, J. Andrew Shop and Post Office, a new bakery and smart self-catered apartments will breathe new life into Woolsery for locals and visitors alike.
+The Farmers Arms, Woolsery Fish & Chips, J. Andrew Shop and Post Office, a new bakery and smart self-catered apartments will breathe new life into Woolsery for locals and visitors alike.

 Journal